Health and Safety

 Breach of statutory duty.

 Businesses need to give careful thought as to the type and amount of insurance appropriate to them.
+Having Insurance for each treatment you do will give you peace of mind and can provide cover if someone claims as a direct result of any proceedure that goes wrong or that clients have a reaction to.
+It is very important however that you carry out the Insurance Companies’ “requirements for treatments” as failure to do so will result in no cover in the case of a claim.
 Insurance can provide financial cover against accidents, civil claims and other losses.
 It is important to remember though that some losses cannot be insured against, for example criminal fines or the ‘hidden costs’ of accidents such as loss of business and reputation.
 Insurance should not be seen as a substitute for safe practice.

 One form of insurance which is compulsory; is public liability insurance, this type of Insurance protects employees and clients.
 Employers are required by law to take out insurance against their liability to pay damages for bodily injury or illness to their employees or customers, due to their work.
 Under the Employers’ Liability (Compulsory Insurance) Act 1969 this insurance must be taken out with authorised insurers.
 We recommend you start by getting a quote with AIT (Allied Irish Therapists) We have included their advertising below for your interest.